Macchina-CLI/macchina/README.md

 ## Themes

 _macchina_ comes equipped with built-in themes that style their readouts, bars and separators differently.
-No extra configuration required.
+You can see the list with the `--list-themes` flag and use the one you like with `--theme <name>`.

 ## Bars